Tactical talks mobilise tight field for Māori seats

 In a similar vein, Bigham joined NPDC councillor Dinnie Moeahu and outgoing TRC chair David McLeod hosting evenings for would-be candidates.

-Iwi had also held such workshops, and South Taranaki District Council and Stratford District Council combined in a two-hour wānanga for potential candidates at Te Rūnanga o Ngāti Ruanui offices.
+Iwi had also held such workshops, and STDC and SDC combined in a two-hour wānanga for potential candidates at Te Rūnanga o Ngāti Ruanui offices.

 "Getting them to understand what's involved in the role, the commitment ...
 The more people that stand, and the more support we can offer them, the better for our community."

-It is unlikely the informal candidate selection will extend to iwi organisations officially ordaining candidates.
+It is unlikely the informal candidate selection will extend to iwi organisations officially endorsing candidates.

-But Te Pāti Māori has endorsed Tuteri Rangihaeata (Ngāti Ruanui, Ngā Rauru, Ngāruahine) for South Taranaki District Council's Te Tai Tonga ward.
+But Te Pāti Māori has endorsed Tuteri Rangihaeata (Ngāti Ruanui, Ngā Rauru, Ngāruahine) for STDC's Te Tai Tonga ward.

 Party vice-president Fallyn Flavell said Rangihaeata carried the same values and aspirations as the party.